Build page 1 . BBQ offset smoker built in St Augustine.

 Look.
 Now we have installed air inlet vents and a slider open/close flow control.

-After completion and testing we verified the size of the air inlet was perfect and the control was great as we could raise or lower the internal smoking cooking temperature on demand and hold it steady by controlling the air flow.
+of the air inlet was perfect and the control was great as we could raise or lower the internal smoking cooking temperature on demand and hold it steady by controlling the air flow.

 Below is the pipe that will sit atop the smoker acting as smoke exhaust exit.
 Smoke stack or chimney as you might call it.